 In March 2000, the RL was relinquished and four Exploration Licences (ELs), covering 920 sq km, were granted to Lake.
-These ELs expired in March 2009and were replaced with three new ELs that were granted for a period of three years commencing on 10th September 2009.
-The ELs have been renewed, over reduced areas (approx. 50%) for a further period of three years to September 2015.
+These ELs expired in March 2009 and were replaced with three new ELs that were granted for a period of three years commencing on 10th September 2009.
+In 2012, the ELs were renewed, over reduced areas (approx. 50%) for a further period of three years to September 2015.
 Details are set out below.